Artwork by: Aleksandra Zabnina

 I hope we can stay in touch, and that we have the opportunity to work together in the future.
 I wish you and [Company] all the best in finding the right candidate.

-Reasons to decline a job offer include deciding to stay where you are, salary/benefits, or that it's just not the right fit.
+Valid reasons for declining a job offer include deciding to stay in your current job, salary/benefits, or if it's not the right fit.

-When writing your letter, be brief, be gracious, give a reason, and wish them well.
+When declining a job offer via email (or phone), be brief, be polite, give a reason, and wish the hiring manager well.

 Don’t burn bridges.
 You never know if another great opportunity with that company will present itself in the future or you may cross paths with the interviewer again.